ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

-While it is possible to secure a DMARC pass verdict based on only one of SPF or DKIM, it is commonly accepted best practice to ensure that both authentication mechanisms are in place in order to guard against failure of just one of them.
+While it is possible to secure a DMARC pass verdict based on only one of SPF or DKIM, it is commonly accepted best practice to ensure that both authentication mechanisms are in place to guard against failure of just one of them.

 This is particularly important because
-SPF will always fail in situations where mail is sent to a forwarding address offered by a professional society, school or other institution, where the address simply relays the message on to the recipient's current "real" address.
+SPF will always fail in situations where mail is sent to a forwarding address offered by a professional society, school, or other institution, where the address simply relays the message to the recipient's current "real" address.
-Many recipients use such addresses, and with SPF alone, and not DKIM, messages sent to such users will always produce DMARC fail.
+Many recipients use such addresses and with SPF alone and not DKIM, messages sent to such users will always produce DMARC fail.

 The Domain Owner **SHOULD** choose